What’s the Most Humane Way to Teach a Puppy Not to Bite?

 To handle puppy biting appropriately, it’s essential to understand why puppies bite in the first place.

-Also to discover : How to Recognize and Prevent Heat Exhaustion in Flat-Faced Dog Breeds?
+Topic to read : How to Recognize and Prevent Heat Exhaustion in Flat-Faced Dog Breeds?

 Puppies are naturally curious and playful.
 They explore their world with their mouths in the same way humans use their hands.
 Moreover, puppies go through a teething phase which can be painfully uncomfortable, leading to more frequent biting or nipping as they seek relief.
 Additionally, puppies also bite during play or when they’re seeking attention.